wardi/jsonsquared/README.md

 ]
 ```

-### Simple horizontal lists
+### Horizontal lists

-Lists of simple types may be represented collapsed horizontally
+Lists of [simple type](#1-simple-types) may be written horizontally
-into a single cell by choosing a separating delimiter.
+in a single cell by using a separating delimiter.
 For list columns a `[𝑥]` suffix is added to
 the column heading, where `𝑥` is the delimiter chosen.

-Each list element is parsed as a [simple type](#1-simple-types) as though
+Each list element is parsed as a simple type as though
 it was in its own cell.
 The normal rules such as removing surrounding
 whitespace apply.